 How can periodontal diseases be prevented?

 Regular dental visits also are important.
-Daily cleaning will keep calculus formation to a minimum, but it won’t completely prevent it.
+Daily cleaning will keep plaque and calculus (tartar) formation to a minimum, but it won’t completely prevent it.
 Professional cleaning is necessary to remove calculus from places your toothbrush, floss and other cleaning aids may have missed.
 Note: Every individual is different, Dr. Batos will inform you on how often you should be seen for a professional cleaning.
 Your schedule is determined by your individual needs.

 Remember, good oral hygiene and regular professional care are the keys to preventing periodontal diseases.
 Teeth were meant to last a lifetime, and with a little tender, loving care, they can.